-Figure \ref{fig:DM1} shows the posterior distribution for the mass of the sub-halo, and its location in Galactic coordinates.
-We find the sub-halo has a mass of $1.02^{+3.47}_{-0.90} \times 10^{7}~M_{\odot}$ and is located at Galactic coordinates $d = 0.93^{+0.32}_{-0.38}$ kpc, $b=36.78^{+17.59}_{-23.55}$, $l=30.16^{+19.36}_{-23.82}$, or equivalently at Galactocentric coordinates $X = 7.52^{+0.34}_{-0.38}~\rm$ kpc, $Y = 0.36^{+0.39}_{-0.43} ~\rm kpc$, $Z = 0.53^{+0.41}_{-0.45} ~\rm kpc$, using flat, uninformative priors.
-The detection relies crucially on using more than more binary pulsar pair, one of which must be PSR J1713+0747.
-Removing PSR J1713+0747 from the tuple of binary pulsars does not yield a detection.
+Figure \ref{fig:DM1} shows the posterior distribution for the mass of the sub-halo, and its location in Galactocentric coordinates for the Galactic potential that is modeled as an exponential disk and a spiral potential.
+The constraint relies on using more than more binary pulsar, at a minimum the tuple has to include PSR J1713+0747/PSR J1640+2224.
 As we discuss in the Appendix, the detection of a $\sim 10^{7}~M_{\odot}$ sub-halo near the Sun is not unexpected in the prevailing $\Lambda$CDM paradigm for a substantial sub-halo mass fraction.
-The upper limits from the other binary pulsar sets (given the current precision of the data) are also significant as they indicate that massive ($>10^{8}~M_{\odot}$) sub-halos are disfavored near the Sun.
+The upper limits from the other binary pulsar sets (given the current precision of the data) indicate that massive ($>10^{8}~M_{\odot}$) sub-halos are disfavored near the Sun.

 The Milky Way is now known to have had a highly dynamic history with imprints of dwarf galaxy interactions left on the stars \cite{Widrow2012,Xu2015} and the gas \cite{LevineBlitzHeiles2006,Chakrabarti_Blitz2009,Craigetal2025}.
 These disequilibrium features are expected to be manifest on scales of few kpc \cite{Chakrabarti2020} as asymmetries in the acceleration field.
 The recent sample of binary pulsars from which Galactic accelerations were derived \cite{Donlonetal2024} indeed shows direct evidence of disequilibrium features at the level of $\sim 10^{-9}~\rm cm/s^{2}$ - over a few kpc scales.
 Here, we are analyzing localized $O(1\,{\rm kpc})$ accelerations which would not arise from large-scale disequilibrium features in the Galaxy.